armchair-traveller/sashui/README.md

 <details>
 <summary><strong>Alternatives</strong></summary>
 If you're looking a component library closer to Headless-UI (something that isn't action based, a little bit more verbose), see https://github.com/rgossiaux/svelte-headlessui .
+If you're not specifically looking for an API for Tailwind UI integration, [shadcn-svelte](https://github.com/huntabyte/shadcn-svelte) and [melt-ui](https://github.com/melt-ui/melt-ui) are great choices.
 Any work on Sashui is currently done for personal deployments.
 While it exposes many powerful internal APIs, it should be noted that actions aren't SSR'd (though it doesn't matter given all accessible interactivity needs JS as they're not using native HTML interactivity) and only the native element plus their associated attributes defined by the user will be present through SSR.
 Additionally, actions are a large departure from Headless-UI and therefore uses up more time to decode requirements for components.
 Expect Sashui to contain few components until adapting components from libraries like Radix.
 </details>

 ## Status